krishnakaushik25/Movielens_spark_azure/README.md

 Our dataset is from GroupLens Research, which is a research group in the Department of Computer Science and Engineering at the University of Minnesota.
 They operate a movie recommender based on collaborative filtering called MovieLens.

 This dataset (ml-25m) describes 5-star rating and free-text tagging activity from MovieLens, a movie recommendation service.

+### Recommendations
+1. Recently Watched
+2. Highest genre rated by user
+3. Latest Trending

+## The Process Steps

+These are the steps i learnt while doing this mini-project.

+-> Understanding the problem statement & Microsoft Azure Platform

+-> Developing end to end data pipeline using Microsoft Azure and Databricks Spark

+-> Creating Resource Group

+-> Introduction to Storage Account

+-> Upload raw data to cloud

+-> Introduction to Azure Data Factory

+-> Create and run ADF pipelines

+-> Introduction to Azure Databricks

+-> Spinning up Databricks cluster

+-> Read data from storage account

+-> Writing Spark Sql on Databricks

+-> Data analysis using spark on Databricks

+-> Data cleansing using spark on Databricks

+-> Data Transformation using spark

+-> Movie Recommendation algorithm using Spark in Azure